harmony-one/h/progress/rikako-hatoya.md

 ---

-2025-09-28 Sun: Looked into fetching historical cbBTC price.
+2025-09-28 Sun (1.0h): Looked into fetching historical cbBTC price.
 [Dune's price.usd table](https://dune.com/data/prices.usd) seems more reliable as they are calculating weighted average across many chains (docs [here](https://docs.dune.com/data-catalog/curated/prices/overview)).

-2025-09-27 Sat: Re-editing of Q3 summary/Q4 goals (condense to 3 paragraphs, will tally hours and also request review tomorrow).
+2025-09-27 Sat (1.5h): Re-editing of Q3 summary/Q4 goals (condense to 3 paragraphs, will tally hours and also request review tomorrow).
 Looked into Colossus article on market maker.

 2025-09-26 Fri: Started working on returns calculation for Artem bot transactions, looked into IRR calculation from Aaron's script.
 Updated Q3/Q4 summary with more description and links.